 Your home, like mine, is likely filled with photos, art, and representations of your family through the years.
-The lucite tissue box adorned with hand-drawn photos of mommy and daughter, made by a very talented Kindergartener.
+The lucite tissue box is adorned with hand-drawn photos of mommy and daughter, made by a very talented Kindergartener.
 The glass I LOVE MOM paperweight bought at the 5th grade Mother’s Day fair, picked with care from among the vast array of under-$10 gifts.

 Why would you need any changes for a more supportive living space for a gay child?
 A child’s environment frames their understanding of what is considered normal, and home should be their safe space.